 The outlook over the next few years will remain a challenging one as outlined in the Operating Environment and Principal Risks & Uncertainties sections.
-The strategic plan for 2018-21 sets out how Leeds Trinity will distinguish itself in the market and the Governors believe that this will enable Leeds Trinity to be able to compete successfully and thrive in this more uncertain higher education environment.
+The current strategic plan sets out how Leeds Trinity will distinguish itself in the market.
+It runs to 2021 and will be reviewed during the next twelve months.
+The Governors believe Leeds Trinity's distinctiveness will enable it to continue to be able to compete successfully and to thrive in this more uncertain higher education environment.

-Over the coming years, we will address how we will further strengthen our partnership working (and collaborate to develop new types of programmes together), how we will ensure that students are presented with a wider range of experiences (in volunteering, use of technology, enhanced employer placements and continuing professional development), and how we will further exploit our academic expertise to help to address the problem that our external partners (schools, employers and public organisations) face.
+Over the coming years, we will continue to address how we will further strengthen our partnership working (and collaborate to develop new types of programmes together), how we will ensure that students are presented with a wider range of experiences (in volunteering, use of technology, enhanced employer placements and continuing professional development), and how we will further exploit our academic expertise to help to address the problem that our external partners (schools, employers and public organisations) face.

-Undergraduate recruitment will continue to be central to the success of the University and we will seek to build on the momentum of the increase in enrolments for 2018 and 2019.
+Undergraduate recruitment will continue to be central to the success of the University and we will seek to build on the momentum of the increase in enrolments for 2019 and 2020.
 Our refreshed approach to personalising the experience for applicants, such as bespoke campus visits rather than generic applicant days, are designed to improve the conversion of applications to enrolments.

-Leeds Trinity is also targeting growth in degree apprenticeships by leveraging its outstanding employer links.
+Leeds Trinity is also targeting further growth in degree apprenticeships by further developing its outstanding employer links to build on the success of its new partnership with West Yorkshire Police.
 The academic portfolio will continue to grow into new areas where evidence suggests that demand exists whilst existing areas and services will continue to evolve to meet changing student demands and needs.
-Diversification of income streams will be furthered by the development of franchised partnership provision.
+Diversification of income streams will be furthered by the growth of the new franchised partnership provision as cohorts progress to subsequent levels.